TaTooKa/microfate/pages/actions.rst

 Succeed
 ~~~~~~~

-If you roll equal to or higher than your opposition by 1 or 2 shifts,
+If you roll equal to or higher than your opposition by 1 or 2, you succeed.
-you succeed.

 Exceed
 ~~~~~~

-If you roll higher than your opposition by 3 or more shifts, you succeed with style (a Critical hit!).
+If you roll higher than your opposition by 3 or more, you succeed with style (a Critical hit!).

 Action Types
 ------------